BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Related work

-With the OpenAI GPT, \citet{radford2018improving} capitalized on the Transformer architecture \cite{vaswani2017attention}, shown superior and conceptually simpler than recurrent neural networks.
+With the OpenAI GPT, \citet{radford2018improving} capitalized on the Transformer architecture \cite{vaswani2017attention}, superior and conceptually simpler than recurrent neural networks.
 More precisely, they pretrained a left-to-right Transformer decoder as a general language model, and finetuned it on 12 language understanding tasks by applying different transformations to the input.

-By combining ideas from all the aforementioned models, and introducing bidirectional pretraining, BERT \cite{devlin2018bert} disrupted the field of NLP by setting new state of the art performance on 11 NLU tasks, with very wide margins.
+By combining ideas from all the aforementioned models, and introducing bidirectional pretraining, BERT \cite{devlin2018bert} disrupted the NLP field by setting new state-of-the-art performance on 11 NLU tasks, with very wide margins.
 More precisely, BERT uses a bidirectional Transformer encoder with a masked language model objective, making the learned representations capture both the left and the right contexts, instead of just the left context.
 The sheer size of BERT, with up to 24 Transformer blocks, plays a role in performance too.